Last changed 9:29 AM Thursday October 12, 2017

 , scan and send it to Karen Knight.
 She will enroll you if you meet the prerequisites.

 COGS 300 (Programming Cognitive Models) is not offerred this

-year.
-COGS students should instead take CISC 332 (Database
+We previously advised COGS students to instead take CISC 332 (Database

 the Chair of Undergraduate Studies